yiisoft/yii2/docs/guide/start-installation.md

 You can install Yii in two ways, using [Composer](http://getcomposer.org/) or by downloading an archive file.
 The former is the preferred way, as it allows you to install new [extensions](extend-creating-extensions.md) or update Yii by simply running a single command.

-> Note: Unlike with Yii 1, standard installations of Yii 2 results in both the framework and an application skeleton being downloaded and installed.
+> Note: Unlike with Yii 1, standard installations of Yii 2 result in both, the framework and an application skeleton being downloaded and installed.

 Installing via Composer <a name="installing-via-composer"></a>